-There are many ministers in the churches of this world.
+There are many ministers in the denominations of this world.
 They all profess to be Christian—to represent Jesus Christ.
 The Bible says that Satan has his ministers (II Cor.
 11:13-15).
 These ministers do not appear to be ministers of Satan.
 None of them say, “I am the devil’s minister, you should follow me.”
 For the most part they are just as deceived as those who follow them.
 Yet, they are counterfeits!
 They speak and preach in syrupy, sanctimonious and pious-sounding language that they suppose is “spiritual.”
 Because Revelation 12:9 says that Satan “deceives the whole world,” his ministers greatly outnumber the true ministers of God.
-These men come in “sheep’s clothing,” pretending to serve God—when they are really not His servants!
+These men have already come in “sheep’s clothing,” and will continue to “wax worse and worse” (II Tim 3:13) in the future, pretending to serve God—when they are really not His servants!

 Paul said that we must “prove all things” and “hold fast that which is good” (I Thes.
 5:21).
 Christ said that the only way to prove true ministers is by their fruits.
 Notice: “Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.
 You shall know them by their fruits” (Matt.
 7:15-16).
 These verses are a plain warning to all.
 Do not be deceived.
 “All that glitters is not gold,” and all who come in the name of Christ are not His true ministers!

 God does have His true ministers and He uses them to lead (under Christ’s guidance) His true Church.
-(Read our free book Where Is the True Church? – and Its Incredible History! to learn more.)
+(Read our book Where Is the True Church? – and Its Incredible History! to learn more.)